davidnmora/time-map/README.md

 - For map style, rather than an image of geometries, you can represent the earth surface with a series of dots, raised based on (exsadurated) elavation.
 Here's [a tutorial with source code](https://www.youtube.com/watch?v=XaDQI1HmoOQ), and here's a [visually stunning](https://www.youtube.com/watch?v=3hgt_GrkAm0) example of it being done in a very performant manner (they downsampled a massive dataset on the earth's elevation using Python).

 ### tools
+- For ways of visulaization information on maps, take inspiration (technically and visually) from [this react-three-fiber globe library](https://github.com/vasturiano/r3f-globe?tab=readme-ov-file), especially this [gallery of globes](https://vasturiano.github.io/r3f-globe/example/multiple-globes/).
 - Digitizing a map image:
   - Open Source QGIS can [help](https://docs.qgis.org/3.40/en/docs/training_manual/forestry/map_georeferencing.html) you "georeference" a map image onto a digital map, so you can export it, say, as a [GeoJSON file](https://stackoverflow.com/questions/70455885/how-to-create-a-geojson-file-from-an-image-overlay)
   - [map-digitizer](https://github.com/mapstertech/map-digitizer?tab=readme-ov-file) is an open source tool, but the only partially works.
 If it's easy to get working again, it looks like exactly the tool I was hoping for.